A Guide to the Labor Market Information Website

 Occupational Employment Statistics (OES): Annual occupational employment and wage estimates by detailed occupation and major occupational groups for the state, metropolitan statistical areas and balance of state areas (non-metropolitan).

-College Student Report: Survey and analysis of Iowa college students (community colleges, private colleges, public universities) consisting of questions pertaining to students' demographics, areas of study, future ambitions, opinions of the State of Iowa and factors used to determine if they decide to relocate/stay in Iowa following graduation.
+College Student Analysis: Survey and analysis of Iowa college students (community colleges, private colleges, public universities) consisting of questions pertaining to students' demographics, areas of study, future ambitions, opinions of the State of Iowa and factors used to determine if they decide to relocate/stay in Iowa following graduation.

 Education Outcomes: Custom research designed to assist colleges/universities in the determination of the effectiveness of their educational programming through education and wage record matching.